bdbarnett/mpdisplay/README.md

+(Please note, the directory structure has changed, some of the filenames have changed, and some of the files have been moved into their own repositories.
+Many of the links below aren't working.)

 # MPDisplay
 Display, touch and encoder drivers for [MicroPython](https://github.com/micropython/micropython)

-MPDisplay provides display, touch and encoder drivers as well as framework, config and test files for LV_MicroPython, LVGL_MicroPython, Nano-GUI and Micro-GUI.
-It also provides drivers for SPI and I80 display buses using the included [lcd_bus](lib/lcd_bus) but also supports [mp_lcd_bus](https://github.com/kdschlosser/mp_lcd_bus) which are fast drivers written in C for SPI, I80 and RGB buses on ESP32.
+MPDisplay provides display, touch and encoder drivers as well as framework, config and test files for MicroPython and can be used in LV_MicroPython, LVGL_MicroPython, TFT Graphics, Nano-GUI and Micro-GUI.
+It provides SDL2 LCD drivers for Unix as well as SPI and I80 display buses in the included [lcd_bus](lib/lcd_bus) but also supports [mp_lcd_bus](https://github.com/kdschlosser/mp_lcd_bus) which are fast drivers written in C for SPI, I80 and RGB buses on ESP32.

 # Supported platforms
 ## MicroPython